Adroitguy/alx-system_engineering-devops/README.md

-Some shell basics and permissions
+Some shell basics, permissions and redirections